Before you apply for the Bond International Exchange program

 Students on a Bond scholarship must maintain full time enrolment (40 credit points) for the duration of their exchange program.
-Students seeking to enrol in 30 credit points, must be approved by the Student Business Centre prior to departure.
+Students seeking to enrol in 30 credit points, must be approved by Student Assist prior to departure.
 Please refer to the Student Handbook, "Division 10 - Scholarships".

 International students planning to apply for a Temporary Graduate visa (subclass 485) at the completion of their Bond degree, should check the visa eligibility requirements before applying for Exchange.
 International students may not be considered for exchange programs in their country of residence.